guardrailsio/full-stack-engineer-challenge/README.md

 - ScanningAt: timestamp
 - FinishedAt: timestamp

 The Result entity should be stored in a database (of your choise).
-Wherever you’d have to add something that you feel requires product subscriptions or significant extra time, just mention it in the README.md file.

 __Things you don’t have to worry about:__